zibojia/COCOCO/README.md

 ### 4. Using our Inpainting model with T2Is (Optional)

-*We give a method to allow users to compose their own personlized video inpainting model by using personalized T2Is* <span style="color: red;">WITHOUT TRAINING</span>.
+*We give a method to allow users to compose their own personlized video inpainting model by using personalized T2Is* **WITHOUT TRAINING**.
 There are two steps in total:

 1. Transform the personalized image diffusion to personliazed inpainting diffusion.
+Substract the weights of personalized image diffusion from SD1.5, and add them on inpainting model.
+Surprisingly, this method can get a personalized image inpainting model, and it works well:)

 2. Add the weight of personalized inpainting model to our CoCoCo.